Lise345/BOLTCAR/README.md

 # Startgeom.out
 The startgeom.out contains the output file of a Gaussian 16 calculation, where the initial TS was optimized.
 This will serve as the starting point of your calculation.
 # Parameters.txt
-This file will contain parameters used throughout the code:\n CREST version --> indicate the CREST version
+This file will contain parameters used throughout the code:

+CREST version --> indicate the CREST version

 CREST solvent --> indicate the CREST solvent

 RMSD threshold --> classically equal to 0.5
-Functional --> used functional for Gaussian optimization Unique base --> basis set for Gaussian optimization DFT solvent --> indicate solvent if necessary Additional calculation --> ?
+Functional --> used functional for Gaussian optimization

+Unique base --> basis set for Gaussian optimization

+DFT solvent --> indicate solvent if necessary

+Additional calculation --> ?

 Excluding nodes -->

 molecule1_atoms = --> list the atoms in molecule 1, space separated

 molecule2_atoms = --> list the atoms in molecule 2, space separated

-atom1 = --> indicate one atom that participates in the bond formation, coming from molecule 1 atom2 = --> indicate the atom that will be bonded to atom 1 size_molecule = --> indicate the number of atoms in your molecule CC1_in = --> indicate atom 1 and atom 2, e.g. "1 2"
+atom1 = --> indicate one atom that participates in the bond formation, coming from molecule 1

+atom2 = --> indicate the atom that will be bonded to atom 1

+size_molecule = --> indicate the number of atoms in your molecule

+CC1_in = --> indicate atom 1 and atom 2, e.g. "1 2"

 # Constraints.inp